 - stem cell transplantation (healthy blood cells can be more quickly replaced)

-Early stages of the disease are treated by radiation therapy aimed at the cancerous tumour.
+Early stages of the disease may be treated by radiation therapy aimed at the cancerous tumour.
 The radiation usually prolongs the person's life, although it may not cure the disease.

-More advanced or aggressive non-Hodgkin's lymphoma is usually treated with chemotherapy, using anticancer medications given one at a time or in combination.
-If treatment is started early in the disease, radiation plus combination chemotherapy can cure over half of all lymphomas.
+More advanced or aggressive non-Hodgkin lymphoma is usually treated with chemotherapy, using anticancer medications given one at a time or in combination.
 If the cancer doesn't go away, or if it returns, the chemotherapy may be increased or repeated.

 Chemotherapy in addition to radiation may be effective in treating large, bulky lymphomas or in controlling symptoms such as pain or bleeding from tumours.